clyde1206/pchain-guide/pchaindoc/source/pchainclient/howtobecomevalidator.rst

 How to quit validator
 >>>>>>>>>>>>>>>>>>>>>

-If you no longer want to be a validator, you can quit by yourself, the process is the same as above, just set the amount to 0.
+If you no longer want to be a validator, you can quit by yourself, you need to participate in vote and reveal vote and the process is the same as above, just set the amount to 0.
 If you are also a candidate, you should cancel candidate first.